KDE/kitinerary/README.md

 }
 ```

-The above example shows a single script decelartions, for declaring multiple scripts in one
+The above example shows a single script declarations, for declaring multiple scripts in one
 file this can also be a JSON array of such objects.
 The individual fields are documented below.

 ### Extractor filters